sfica-moonlab/vs-code-setup-webdevelopment/README.md

 - **PHP Intelephense** / Intelephense is a high performance PHP language server packed full of essential features for productive PHP development.
   _Ben Mewburn_ (https://github.com/bmewburn/vscode-intelephense) Freemium but feature with a [license](https://intelephense.com/)
   ​
-- **PHP Namespace Rosolver** / PHP Namespace Resolver can import and expand your class.
+- **PHP Namespace Resolver** / PHP Namespace Resolver can import and expand your class.
 You can also sort your imported classes by line length or in alphabetical order.
   _Mehedi Hassan_ (https://github.com/MehediDracula/PHP-Namespace-Resolver)

 ## Laravel